SMByC/AcATaMa/README.md

 ![](docs/img/overview.webp)

-To ensure a good accuracy assessment AcATaMa provides three components: sampling design, used to select the reference sample; the response design, which allows the evaluation protocol, and finally, the estimation and analysis procedures.
+To ensure a good accuracy assessment AcATaMa provides three components: **sampling design**, used to select the reference sample; the **response design**, which allows the evaluation protocol, and finally, the **analysis** procedures with different estimators.
 AcATaMa has been manually tested with multiple real examples for all user cases in order to guarantee the quality of the results.

-> **Read more in the documentation here: [https://smbyc.github.io/AcATaMa](https://smbyc.github.io/AcATaMa)**
+> Read more in the documentation here: [https://smbyc.github.io/AcATaMa](https://smbyc.github.io/AcATaMa)

 ## Source code